Syngio/JailbreakArchive/README.md

 # **The Jailbreak Archive**
-These are some Jailbreak saveinstances I have collected over time.
+Some Jailbreak files I have collected over time.

 You could use these some of these place files to re-script the game (And have your own Jailbreak, how amazing does that sound!)